miriam-sh/candyCrash/README.md

 The game page is written at an extremely high algorithmic level.
 Smart algorithms such as recursion and consideration of very complex edge cases are used.

-The game simulates the Candy Crash game as much as possible - including creating and exploding special candies, time limits, limit substitutions, downloading 'lives', and more.
+The game simulates the Candy Crash game as much as possible - including creating and exploding special candies, limiting time, limiting substitutions downloading 'lives', and more.

 The game is managed with maximum user experience.
 Background music, appropriate effects, animations, smooth transitions, eye-catching images, and more, which together create an immersive and addictive experience that cannot be left behind.